adrienpetralia/TransApp/README.md

 #### Outside our Appliance Detection Framework

-Please refer to this Github [ApplianceDetectionBenchmark](https://github.com/adrienpetralia/ApplianceDetectionBenchmark) to see for reproduce the experiments, where an extensive evaluation of different classifiers have been tested.
+Please refer to this Github [ApplianceDetectionBenchmark](https://github.com/adrienpetralia/ApplianceDetectionBenchmark) to reproduce the experiments, where an extensive evaluation of different time series classifiers have been conducted, inluding on the datasets used in this study.